nova-shaw/generators/fantastic_phonics/_original/fantastic_phonics_notes.md

 # Fantastic Phonics schedule

 The current schedule generator is a Google Sheet, much like 'Good Morning'.

 It requires a multi-step, laborious process involving copy-pasting and manually keeping track of when certain parts were last used

 This must be done once a week on a Saturday to produce the schedule for the next week, starting Sunday.

 Find it in the 'kyodevteam' Google Drive under:
-My Drive > LiveKids > Fantastic Phonics
+My Drive > LiveKids > Fantastic Phonics > FP Media Randomizer

 v1 - Fantastic Phonics